 This four-year project examines the capacities (knowledge, abilities, ways of understanding and acting) needed by elementary teachers for productive use of mathematics curriculum materials.
 The project is guided by the assumption that well-designed curriculum programs have the potential to contribute to improvement in mathematics learning opportunities in K-12 classrooms.
 Yet, minimal research has examined the kind of knowledge and capacities necessary for teachers to use these resources productively.
 The project investigates these capacities (referred to as pedagogical design capacity or PDC) and develops tools to assess them.
 A key resource to be developed is a tool to assess elementary teachers' knowledge of mathematics embedded in the representations and tasks in curriculum materials (Curriculum Embedded Mathematics Assessment [CEMA]).

-The Kalamazoo Area Algebra Project (KA2P) is a cooperative effort between Western Michigan University, the Kalamazoo Area Mathematics & Science Center, and southwest Michigan schools funded by the Michigan Department of Education Mathematics Science Partnership Program.
-The project is designed to help 6th - 12th grade teachers improve the teaching and learning of algebra and pre-algebra concepts.
+The Kalamazoo Area Algebra Project was a cooperative effort between Western Michigan University, the Kalamazoo Area Mathematics & Science Center and southwest Michigan schools funded by the Michigan Department of Education Mathematics Science Partnership Program.
+The project was designed to help 6th - 12th grade teachers improve the teaching and learning of algebra and pre-algebra concepts.

-The KA2P staff, along with faculty from the Western Michigan University and Miami University mathematics departments, has created interactive instructional modules to be utilized during professional development Dinner/Dialog sessions.
-Module content is built around state and national standards along with the needs of participating teachers, school districts, and students.
-Additionally, the emphasis of the instructional materials is developed around the concepts of fostering algebraic thinking and mathematical modeling.
-Differentiated instruction, a constructivist approach, and a compilation of diverse resources are incorporated into each of the modules.
+The KA2P staff, along with faculty from the Western Michigan University and Miami University mathematics departments, created interactive instructional modules to be utilized during professional development Dinner/Dialog sessions.
+Module content was built around state and national standards along with the needs of participating teachers, school districts, and students.
+Additionally, the emphasis of the instructional materials was developed around the concepts of fostering algebraic thinking and mathematical modeling.
+Differentiated instruction, a constructivist approach and a compilation of diverse resources were incorporated into each of the modules.

 KA2P launched February 1, 2010, with the release of its first DVD.
-By January 2011, four DVDs will have been created to house thirty-three mathematical instructional modules.
+By January 2011, four DVDs were created to house 37 mathematical instructional modules.